 While avoiding state income taxes may seem appealing, there’s often a catch.
 Some states tax consumers more heavily when they pay for things like groceries and gas.
 Others – like Wyoming and Alaska – levy high taxes on the companies that extract natural resources.
 Read on to find out more information about the states with no income tax.

 Alaska once had an income tax, but it was repealed in 1980.
-The state doesn’t have a sales tax either.
+The state doesn’t have a sales tax either (though some localities do charge a sales tax).
 What’s more, every resident receives extra money every year from the Alaska Permanent Fund Corporation.

-Instead of collecting sales taxes and personal income taxes, the Alaska state government relies on other types of taxes (including estate, excise, gift and severance taxes) to fund its operations.
+Instead of collecting sales taxes and personal income taxes, the Alaska state government relies on other types of taxes (including excise and severance taxes) to fund its operations.
 Most of its revenue comes from gas production and oil drilling.
 But due to the decline in oil prices, the governor has proposed that the personal income tax be reinstated to reduce its budget deficit.

 While Florida’s personal income tax was repealed in 1855, its residents are required to pay other kind of taxes, including corporate income taxes and sales taxes.
 The property taxes in Florida that local governments levy are higher than they are in most states.